JuliaJLee/grocery_vendor_analysis/README.md

 The repo is structured as:

 -   `data` contains the data used within this analysis provided by Project Hammer.
--   `data/analysis_data` contains the cleaned dataset that was constructed.
+Here, the SQL file used to prepare the original data can be found.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the analysis, including the Quarto document, reference bibliography file, and the final PDF of the paper.

 ## Statement on LLM usage